BrainImaging/brics-docs/docs/index.md

 > Note: the BrICS project is currently stored in a private repository.
 Contact one of the members of the Shim Lab if you are interested in becoming a developer.
 A licensing agreement and inter-institutional research agreement may be necessary for researchers outside of Emory University.

 ## Building this Guide
-This guide is built using
+This guide is built using [MkDocs](https://www.mkdocs.org/), a software package that converts Markdown files into a static website.
+The Markdown and configuration files for this guide are hosted in a separate GitHub repository at https://github.com/sg
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNTc0MzAyOF19
+eyJoaXN0b3J5IjpbMTEyMjkyODAyNF19
 -->